-All patrol operations personnel are issued a reflective (traffic) vest.
-The vests shall be worn in accordance with Minnesota Rule 5207.0100 (2009) which states: "Each employee exposed to or working adjacent to moving motor vehicles as part of the employee's assigned job shall be provided with and required to wear a high visibility warning vest or other high visibility garment."
+All department staff exposed to or working adjacent to moving motor vehicles as part of their assignment(s) are required to purchase at the expense of the department a reflective (traffic) vest.
+The vests shall be worn in accordance with Minnesota Rule 5207.0100 (2009), which states: "Each employee exposed to or working adjacent to moving motor vehicles as part of the employee's assigned job shall be provided with and required to wear a high visibility warning vest or other high visibility garment."